Dr Jeanette HenniganIntegrative psychotherapist

 Are you, or someone you love, finding life difficult?

-- Are anxiety, low mood or other psychological, behavioural or relational issues getting in the way of living life to the full either as an individual or a couple?
+- Are anxiety, low mood or other psychological, behavioural or relational issues getting in the way of living life to the full?

-I can offer a safe and confidential environment, either face to face or online, in which to express concerning thoughts and feelings, gain deeper insight into difficulties and take positive steps forward.
-I am an experienced Counsellor, Cognitive Behaviour Therapist, supervisor and Coaching Psychologist who is registered and accredited registered with BACP, BABCP and BPsS.
+- I can offer a safe and confidential environment, either face to face or online, in which to express concerning thoughts and feelings, gain deeper insight into difficulties and take positive steps forward.
+I am an experienced Counsellor, Cognitive Behaviour Therapist, Supervisor and Coaching Psychologist who is registered and accredited with BACP, BABCP and BPsS.
 I offer both short and long-term work in central London or online.
-I have worked with children, young people and adults for many years, predominantly in Schools, but also for MIND, Cruse Bereavement Care, Samaritans, various counselling agencies and in a GP Surgery.
+I have worked in organisations such as MIND, Cruse Bereavement Care, Samaritans, Primary & Secondary Schools, GP Surgeries and various counselling agencies.

 Listening carefully is the largest part of what all mental health professionals do.
 They make sure clients have clarified the problem areas in their own terms and help them decide what steps they want to take next, with the goal of always letting the work proceed at the client’s pace.